3a1b2c3/CesiumUnrealMars/README.md

 The tile set show in **top view** and a standard cube actor placed on it

-Frame the cube in viewort (with F key) and in the **detail panel** hit the Georeference's **"Place Georeference Origin here"** button again.
+Frame the **cube in viewort** (with F key) and in the **detail panel** hit the Georeference's **"Place Georeference Origin here"** button again.

-You may need to scale up the **"Place actors" tab** of the cube in the **Details tab** so the whole car fits on it.
+You may need to scale up the **transform** of the cube in the **Details tab** so the whole car fits on it.
-Add a **Cesium Globe anchor component** to the cube (Use the green Add Componengt button below the Outliner for this).
-In the details tab find **Cesium** section and set georeference field to your georeference.
+Next add a **Cesium Globe anchor component** to the cube (Use the green Add Component button below the Outliner for this).
+In its details tab find **Cesium** section and set georeference field to your georeference.

+Now we add the car.
 Add the **“Advanced vehicle blueprint”** to your projects from **Content browser** (shown below, use the green Add/Import button to select it).

-Drag the **Blueprint swatch** from content browser in the top view to your tile set.
+The drag the **Blueprint swatch** from content browser in the top view to your tile set.
 Place it above the cube actor on the tileset as shown below.

 <img src="https://user-images.githubusercontent.com/74843139/146669631-d6656ce0-30d1-45e8-91af-dd681c85bebf.png" width=400> <img src="https://user-images.githubusercontent.com/74843139/146661901-de463e19-f540-4c1f-a4ec-702a2f1494c5.png" width=400>